nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Private contact detail**: A contact detail that is not meant to be shared with others
+- **Sprint**: A time-boxed iteration of a continuous development cycle, where a planned amount of work is completed by the team.

 ---